 In the present investigation, phenotypic and genotypic correlation coefficients were computed among 14 lentil characters and are presented in Table 4.
 The phenotypic correlation study found that seed yield per plant, a complex trait affected by several factors, had strong and substantial positive relationships with several major yield-contributing traits.
 These include the number of seeds per plant (0.904), the number of pods per plant (0.826), the number of seeds per pod (0.759), the biological yield of the plant (0.815), and the harvest index.
 These findings demonstrate that indirect selection for these component traits can successfully boost lentil production.

 Among these, the number of seeds per plant (0.904) had the strongest association with seed yield, showing a direct and significant impact to total production.
 Furthermore, hundred seed weight (0.498), number of branches per plant (0.401), and plant height (0.271) all exhibited moderate positive associations, indicating a supporting function in increasing production.
-Days to flowering and days to maturity, on the other hand, showed negative and non-significant correlations with seed yield per plant, implying that earliness or lateness alone may not contribute significantly to yield under current environmental conditions (as also reported by Poudel et al., 2022).
+Days to flowering and days to maturity, on the other hand, showed negative and non-significant correlations with seed yield per plant, implying that earliness or lateness alone may not contribute significantly to yield under current environmental conditions (as also reported by Poudel et al., (2022).
 Biological yield per plant was significantly and positively correlated with days to maturity (0.151), plant height (0.239) number of pod clusters per plant (0.
 352), number of seeds per pod (0.553), number of pods per plant (0.666), number of branches per plant (0.42), number of seeds per plant (0.720), hundred seed weight (0.401) and harvest index (0.325) and negatively correlated with days to flowering (-0.091).

 The analysis suggests that number of seeds per plant, number of pods per plant, seeds per pod, biological yield, and harvest index are the most influential traits for improving seed yield in lentil.
 These can be targeted in selection and breeding programs for yield improvement.
 This technique will help produce high-yielding lentil genotypes through effective phenotypic selection.
-These results are similar to studies by Yadav et al., 2022 for number of branches per plant and pods per plant; Chowdhury et al., 2019 for hundred seed weight, seeds per plant, branches per plant; Roy et al., 2022 for harvest index and Al-Aysh, 2014 for biological yield per plant.
+These results are similar to studies by Yadav et al., (2022) for number of branches per plant and pods per plant; Chowdhury et al., (2019) for hundred seed weight, seeds per plant, branches per plant; Roy et al., (2022) for harvest index and Al-Aysh, (2014) for biological yield per plant.

 Genotypic and Phenotypic Path Coefficient Analysis